baptiste-br/pupil_object_detection/README.md

 Implementing object recognition based on where you are looking at with the Pupil Core headset from Pupil Labs.

 Installation :
-- follow this tutorial about the prerequisites for Yolo, open CV and using these softwares with CUDA with this tutorial from Augmented Startups : https://youtu.be/5pYh1rFnNZs.
+- follow this tutorial from Augmented Strart-ups about the prerequisites for Open CV, Yolo and using these softwares with CUDA : https://youtu.be/5pYh1rFnNZs.
 You need to watch the 2 first episode of the series.
 - Once your installation of Yolo is complete, download weights and cfg files for the YOLO model we are using on https://github.com/AlexeyAB/darknet.
   Download yolov4-tiny.weights and yolov4-tiny.cfg for fast detection and yolov4.weights and yolov4.cfg for precise detection